Details for thermal insulation

 Watertight seams with GBS (GBS Glued & Blind Stitched) glued/sewn assembly.

-Once the thin film of water (drawn in through the ZIP) is trapped between your body and the suit, there is no water circulation and therefore no water renewal.
+Once the thin film of water (pulled in through the ZIP) is trapped between your body and the suit, there is no water circulation and therefore no water renewal.

 It's this film of water that provides your thermal insulation.